crusuer10/web-scraper/README.md

 # web-scraper

-A  lightweight Shell-based web scraper for scraping html attributes such as hyperlinks etc.
+A  lightweight curl-based web scraper for scraping html attributes such as hyperlinks etc.